raj9686/task-manager-backend/README.md

 npm run start:dev
 ```

-### API Documentation

-For detailed documentation on the API endpoints and how to use them, refer to the [API documentation](docs/api.md).

 ### Contribution

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, please open an issue or submit a pull request.